withastro/roadmap/proposals/0047-rerouting.md

 # Drawbacks

 The current API is a blocker for `functionPerRoute`.
-Since the rerouting isn't statically analysable, it isn't possible to tell serverless computing to reroute a request to another function/lambda.
+Since the rewriting isn't statically analysable, it isn't possible to tell serverless computing to rewrite a request to another function/lambda.

 # Alternatives